chrisreade/PenroseKiteDart/README.md

 ## Using the Package

-You will need the Haskell Diagrams package to be installed as well as this package.
+You will need the Haskell Diagrams package to be installed as well as this package (PenroseKiteDart).
 (See [Haskell Diagrams](https://diagrams.github.io)).
-A Main module to produce diagrams should import a chosen backend for Diagrams such as the default (SVG) along with the Diagrams prelude
+Once installed, a Main.hs module to produce diagrams should import a chosen backend for Diagrams such as the default (SVG) along with the Diagrams prelude

     import Diagrams.Backend.SVG.CmdLine